Table of Contents

 The choice between Brainspotting vs EMDR often depends on your needs and comfort level:

-• If you prefer a structured, evidence-based approach and don’t mind recalling difficult memories, EMDR may be a good fit.
+• If you prefer a structured, research-based approach and don’t mind recalling difficult memories, EMDR may be a good fit.

 • If you’re sensitive to reliving trauma, prefer less talking, or want a gentler process, Brainspotting might feel more supportive.